-Rugby World Cup 2023 kick-off times: How to follow on the BBC, fixture list, results, pools, rankings and tournament rules
+Rugby World Cup 2023 kick-off times: How to follow on the BBC, fixture list, results, pools and tournament rules

 Pool D: England, Japan, Argentina, Samoa, Chile

-A bonus point is awarded for scoring four tries or for a defeat by seven points or fewer.

-The winner and runner-up in each pool qualify for the quarter-finals.
-If two teams are tied on the same number of points, the winner of the match between those teams will go through.

-World Cup fixture list
+World Cup pool stage fixtures

 All times are BST unless stated and are subject to change.
 The BBC is not responsible for any changes that may be made.
 Coverage is only available for UK users